Banjo-Kazooie

 Banjo-Kazooie is a platform game series developed by the British studio Rare.
-The games focus on the two title characters―Banjo, a male brown bear; and Kazooie, a large female bird who is typically seen riding in Banjo's backpack―both of whom are controlled by the player.
+The games focus on the two title characters―Banjo, a male brown bear; and Kazooie, a large female breegull who is typically seen riding in Banjo's backpack―both of whom are controlled by the player.
 The games generally involve the pair in conflict with the evil witch Gruntilda Winkybunion.
-The eponymous first game in the series was released in 1998 to critical acclaim and was followed by Banjo-Tooie (2000), Banjo-Kazooie: Nuts & Bolts (2008), Banjo-Kazooie: Grunty's Revenge (2003), and Banjo-Pilot (2005), a spinoff kart racing game.
+The eponymous first game in the series was released in 1998 to critical acclaim and was followed by Banjo-Tooie (2000), Banjo-Kazooie: Grunty's Revenge (an interquel released in 2003, set in between the first and second game, additionally including story elements from before both games due to a time travel mechanic), Banjo-Pilot (2005), a spinoff kart racing game, and Banjo-Kazooie: Nuts & Bolts (2008), a mainline open world kart racing game.

 The franchise debuted on the Nintendo 64, while subsequent entries in the series also released for Game Boy Advance and Xbox 360.
 The three main titles were also included in the Xbox One compilation Rare Replay.
 The franchise has been largely dormant since the release of Nuts & Bolts; its characters, however, have made occasional appearances in later crossover titles such as Sega's All-Stars Racing series and Nintendo's Super Smash Bros. series.

+Etymology

+The names Banjo-Kazooie derive from Banjo Yamauchi, the grandson of Hiroshi Yamauchi, then president of Nintendo, and from Kazuhito Yamauchi, the son of Hiroshi Yamauchi.
+Banjo and Kazooie are depicted with their respective instruments, the banjo and the kazoo.